Free PDF download!

-One of the best ways to make a piece of clay work as your own is to literally put your mark on it.
+One of the best ways to make a piece of clay work your own is to literally put your mark on it.
 In Ceramic Carving Tool Techniques: Bringing the Ceramic Surface to Life, you will learn to go further, bringing the form and surface of your work together into a signature style using a variety of clay carving tools in combination with carving techniques like sgraffito, etching, wire-cutting, relief carving, and more.

 Here's an excerpt: